Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - can hold enough drain pens to contain sheep until their fleeces are completely dry after dipping – if needed, you can move drain pens to stop fields becoming sodden with sheep dip

-You shouldn’t move a mobile system containing dip unless it’s designed to be moved.
+You should not move a mobile system containing dip unless it is designed to be moved.
 However, you may need to your system to prevent poaching (compacting of the soils and vegetation by trampling and leading to pollution run-off problems).
 You should do this if poaching removes more than half the vegetation within the holding areas.

 You should also place protective mats or absorbent material across exit ramps to help reduce poaching.